Skip to main content

 The brain, a primary target organ for hormones, relies on precise hormonal signaling for optimal function.
 Estrogen, for instance, significantly influences various neurotransmitter systems that regulate mood, cognition, and emotional resilience.
 Its presence supports the intricate balance required for mental acuity and emotional stability.

-When the steady state of is altered, as occurs with the introduction or discontinuation of aromatase inhibitors, these neurological systems can experience perturbations.
+When the steady state of estrogen production is altered, as occurs with the introduction or discontinuation of aromatase inhibitors, these neurological systems can experience perturbations.
 The brain’s capacity to adapt to these changes is not universal; rather, it reflects a complex interplay of inherent biological predispositions and environmental factors.

 Consider the intricate dance between estrogen and the brain’s neurochemical messengers.
-Estrogen directly affects the synthesis, release, and of neurotransmitters such as serotonin, dopamine, and gamma-aminobutyric acid (GABA).
+Estrogen directly affects the synthesis, release, and receptor sensitivity of neurotransmitters such as serotonin, dopamine, and gamma-aminobutyric acid (GABA).
 Serotonin, often associated with feelings of well-being, mood regulation, and sleep cycles, sees its activity promoted by estrogen.

 Dopamine, central to reward, motivation, and executive function, also experiences modulation from estrogenic influence.
 GABA, the brain’s primary inhibitory neurotransmitter, is influenced in a way that helps maintain neuronal excitability within optimal parameters.
 Consequently, any significant shift in estrogen levels, such as those occurring upon withdrawal from aromatase inhibitors, can cascade into observable neurological effects.
 These effects might manifest as shifts in mood, alterations in sleep patterns, or changes in cognitive processing.